kylephillips/simple-locator/readme.txt

 = Does it work outside the United States? =
 The search form uses the Google Maps API geocoding service, which offers reliable data throughout the world.
 Use of the API may change depending on your specific location.
 Localization is possible using the provided POT files in the /languages folder.
 To toggle between miles and kilometers, visit Settings > Simple Locator.

+= How do I paginate results? =
+Pagination is available in non-AJAX forms.
+To disable AJAX form submission, use the ajax="false" shortcode option.
+To limit results per page, use the perpage="15" option.
+NOTE: custom map/results containers are not available in non-AJAX forms.

 == Screenshots ==